sebastian-fernandez-web-designer/democms/content/about.md

 ---
 about_background_color: '#ffffff'
+about_title_es: Nuestro Portafolio es Perfecto para tu Próximo Proyecto
-about_title: Stylish Portfolio is the perfect theme for your next project!
+about_title_en: Our Portfolio is Perfect for Your Next Project
+about_subtitle_es: Este tema cuenta con un menú lateral flexible y fotos de stock gratuitas.
-about_subtitle: This theme features a flexible, UX friendly sidebar menu and stock photos from our friends at Unsplash.
+about_subtitle_en: This theme features a flexible sidebar menu and free stock photos.
-about_button_text: Texto boton
+about_button_text_es: Lo Que Ofrecemos
+about_button_text_en: What We Offer
-about_button_link: '#services'
+about_button_link: "#services"
 ---